arpitbbhayani/articles/blogs/lfu.md

 ## Getting a value from the cache

 Access to an item from the cache has to be the most common operation that any cache has to support.
-In LFU scheme, while returning the cached value, also has to update its access frequency.
+In the LFU scheme, while returning the cached value, also has to update its access frequency.
 Making this entire process run with a constant time complexity requires a bunch of pointer manipulations.

 The engine first makes a get call to the Hash Table ensuring that the key exists in the cache.
 But before returning the cached value from the value node, the engine needs to update the access frequency; and to do so it access the Frequency node and its sibling of the Value Node.
 Ensures that the frequency of the sibling is 1 more than that of the frequency node.
-Changes the affinity of the value node from current frequency to the sibling's and sets the appropriate pointer connections and returns the value.
+Changes the affinity of the value node from the current frequency to the sibling's and sets the appropriate pointer connections and returns the value.

 The entire flow, though looks complicated through text, is very simple to understand through code.
 Since this access function only deals with direct pointer manipulations, it has a constant running time complexity.